bloomberg/chromium.bb/native_client_sdk/src/doc/reference/nacl-manifest-format.rst

   {
     "program": {
+      "portable": {
+        // Required
         "pnacl-translate": {
           // url is required
           "url": "url_to_my_pexe",

           // optlevel is optional
           "optlevel": 2
         },
         // pnacl-debug is optional
         "pnacl-debug": {
           // url is required
           "url": "url_to_my_bitcode_bc",

           // optlevel is optional
           "optlevel": 0
+        }
       }
     }
   }